Page Content

 4.1 Cowper Care is committed to ensuring the Data Subjects rights in relation to Data Protection are respected, those being:

-1. The right to be informed: Individuals have the right to be informed about the collection and use of their personal data.
+1. The right to be informed (DPC,2020f): Individuals have the right to be informed about the collection and use of their personal data.
 This is a key transparency requirement under the GDPR.
 On this basis, Cowper Care must provide Data Subjects with the purposes for processing their personal data, the retention periods for that personal data, and details of who it will be shared with.
 This information must be concise, transparent, intelligible, easily accessible, and it must use clear and plain language.
 Further information is provided under Section 5 of this procedure.

-2. The right of access: Individuals have the right to access their personal data, or subject access.
+2. The right of access (DPC,2020g): Individuals have the right to access their personal data, or subject access.
 Individuals can make a subject access request verbally or in writing and Cowper Care has one month to respond.
-Further information is provided under Principle 8.
+Further information is provided under Psection 5 of this procedure.

-3. The right to rectification: The GDPR includes a right for individuals to have inaccurate personal data rectified or completed if it is incomplete.
-Further information is provided under Principle 5.
+3. The right to rectification (DPC,2020b): The GDPR includes a right for individuals to have inaccurate personal data rectified or completed if it is incomplete.
+Further information is provided under section 5 of this procedure.

-4. The right to erasure: The GDPR introduces a right for individuals to have personal data erased.
+4. The right to erasure (DPC,2020i): The GDPR introduces a right for individuals to have personal data erased.
 Individuals can make a request for erasure verbally or in writing and Cowper Care has one month to respond to a request.
 This right is not absolute and only applies in certain circumstances.
 For further information see section 10.0 Retention and Disposal of Data.

 5. The right to restrict processing: Individuals have the right to request the restriction or suppression of their personal data.
 This is not an absolute right and only applies in certain circumstances.
 When processing is restricted, Cowper Care is permitted to store the personal data, but not use it.
-For further information see Principle 2.
+Further information is provided under Section 5 of this procedure.

-6. The right to data portability: The right to data portability entitles an individual to:
+6. The right to data portability(DPD,2020k): The right to data portability entitles an individual to:

 1. receive a copy of their personal data; and/or